I was forced to resign as BCCI president: Shashank Manohar

-Shashank Manohar, who quit as BCCI president and as India's representative in the International Cricket Council and Asian Cricket Council, says he was unable to work under 'external influence'
+Shashank Manohar, who quit as BCCI president and as India's representative in ICC and Asian Cricket Council, tells mid-day he was unable to work under 'external influence'

 Shashank Manohar, who quit as president of the Board of Control for Cricket in India (BCCI) yesterday, said he was "forced" to resign.
 Speaking over his wife Varsha's mobile from Mahabaleshwar, where he is on vacation, Manohar said: "I could not work in the present scenario.
 I don't want to name anyone, but can say I have been forced to resign."